MichaelCurrin/instant-website/README.md

 ## How to use it

 1. Choose your fields (title, background image, etc.) using a form tool.
-2. You will a URL with your custom values in the query parameters - `?foo=bar&fizz=buzz`
+2. You will get a URL with your custom values in the query parameters.
 3. Use the URL to view a dynamic webage which adapts to your values and changes the text and images to match it.
 4. Share the URL with others.